Premier League fixtures 2019/2020: Confirmed TV schedule for all remaining games – by channel and free-to-air - TheNewsTrace

 The BBC will present stay radio commentary for all the matches.

-Aston Villa face Wolves within the subsequent Premier League fixture, stay on BT Sport this Saturday.
-It’s the one sport of the day on account of FA Cup ties being performed.
+Thursday evening provides loads of motion with Sheffield United v Tottenham main as much as Man Metropolis v Liverpool.

-Watford v Southampton is subsequent up, with followers capable of watch it throughout all Sky TV platforms together with the free-to-air Choose TV channel.
+The primary conflict is considered one of big significance to the battle for Europa League locations, whereas the latter will likely be a showpiece conflict between the very best sides within the nation, even when the title is off the desk.

-The remainder of the gameweek will happen between Monday and Thursday earlier than – you guessed it – extra Premier League games on the weekend.
+These fixtures conclude the gameweek earlier than – you guessed it – extra Premier League games return to our screens on the weekend.
 Relentless.
-Fantastic.
+Ridiculous.
+Sensational.

 Premier League 2019/20 fixtures